JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 5-2.
 Searching and Extracting User Data

-Scenario: Search for user data that meets specific conditions within an array of objects.
-Solution: Use find() or findIndex().
-Code Example:
+Search for user data that matches a condition from an array of objects.

 const users = [